 To pass the alpha, beta and live assessments, you usually need to:

-- show you have a service manager with the knowledge and power to make day-to-day decisions to improve the service
+- show you have a service owner with the knowledge and power to make day-to-day decisions to improve the service

 - show you have at least one user researcher working at least 3 days each week

 - explain how the separation of key roles in the team means that nobody is performing multiple roles

 - show you understand where gaps may emerge in the team and how to fill them

 - explain your plan to transfer knowledge and skills from contractors to permanent staff

 - show that there’s a person on your team who’s responsible for user research and usability tests

 - show you’ll have a team that can keep improving the service after it goes live